-As part of its duties, the Audit Committee considers whether the provision of services, other than audit services, during the fiscal year ended December 30, 2018 by the Company's independent registered public accounting firm is compatible with maintaining their independence.
+As part of its duties, the Audit Committee considers whether the provision of services, other than audit services, during the fiscal year ended December 29, 2019 by the Company's independent registered public accounting firm is compatible with maintaining their independence.

-The following table sets forth the aggregate fees for services provided to us by Deloitte for the fiscal years ended December 31, 2017 and December 30, 2018.
+The following table sets forth the aggregate fees for services provided to us by Deloitte for the fiscal years ended December 30, 2018 and December 29, 2019.
 All fees described below were approved by the Audit Committee.

-Fiscal 2017 Fiscal 2018
+Fiscal 2018 Fiscal 2019

-Audit Fees(1) \$ 2,121,223 \$ 1,757,819
+Audit Fees(1) \$ 1,757,819 \$ 1,888,078

-Audit-Related Fees(2) 331,991 15,274
+Audit-Related Fees(2) 15,274

-Tax Fees(3) 93,237 196,433
+Tax Fees(3) 196,433 234,263

-All Other Fees(4) - 65,900
+All Other Fees(4) 65,900

-TOTAL \$ 2,546,451 \$ 2,035,426
+TOTAL \$ 2,035,426 \$ 2,122,341

 - (1) Audit Fees consist of fees billed and expected to be billed for professional services rendered for the integrated audit of Kratos' consolidated annual financial statements and review of the interim consolidated financial statements included in quarterly reports, services related to compliance with the provisions of the Sarbanes-Oxley Act, Section 404, and services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees billed and expected to be billed for professional services rendered by Deloitte that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported above as Audit Fees.
-The 2018 amount includes \$15,274 related to services to review the Company's responses to an SEC comment letter.
-The 2017 amount includes \$197,414 related to the filing of Form S-3's related to our equity offerings in March and September 2017, \$19,932 related to a Form S-8 filing and \$99,718 related to our 7% Notes refinancing in November 2017. - (3) Tax Fees consist of fees billed and expected to be billed related to the review of our tax accruals and tax returns.
-Fiscal year 2018 fees increased as a result of additional services related to the enactment of the 2017 Tax Cut and Jobs Act and tax services related to our Saudi Arabia operations.

-(4) All Other Fees consist of advisory fees billed and expected to be billed by Deloitte.
+The 2018 amount includes \$15,274 related to services to review the Company's responses to an SEC comment letter. - (3) Tax Fees consist of fees billed and expected to be billed related to the review of our tax accruals and tax returns. - (4) All Other Fees consist of advisory fees billed and expected to be billed by Deloitte.
 For 2018 these fees related to business research and assistance pertaining to potential operations in new foreign markets.